 Besides knowing your current NPS score, it’s highly important to know how your score changed over time, which will help you understand whether your customers’ satisfaction has improved, or on the contrary.

-Use NPS trend graph to check on your score’s dynamics during a specific date range.
+Use the NPS trend graph to check on your score’s dynamics during a specific date range.
 Click on any day icon in the graph to view how many Promoters, Passives, and Detractors you had on that day.

 The Net Promoter Score trend graph is connected with the Dashboard filter which comes in handy if you’d like to check the score dynamic of a specific customer segment, in a given date range.

-The Latest Responses block gives you a quick preview of five most recent NPS scores and feedback you have received from your customers.
+The Latest Feedback block gives you a quick preview of five most recent NPS scores and feedback you have received from your customers.
 You can also filter the latest responses by respondents’ category: Promoters, Passives or Detractors.

 You can easily filter out a customer category by clicking on the Promoters, Passives or Detractors buttons from the top of the Response Tag Analysis block.

 The tag report is also directly connected to the Dashboard filters, and the changes you apply there will be reflected in the report as well.